greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 layout: post
 ---

 REGISTRATION MUST BE COMPLETED by Friday, July 24th, 2009

 NOTE: DUE TO THE COMPLEXITY AND DIFFICULTY LEVEL OF THEIR CONTENTS, CLASS SIZES WILL BE LIMITED TO 8 PARTICIPANTS MAXIMUM

 **Class 1**

 How To Fill Up The Ice Cube Trays — Step by Step, with Slide Presentation.

-Meets 4 weeks, Monday and Wednesday for 2 hours beginning at 7:00 PM.
+Meets 4 weeks, Monday and Wednesday for 2 hours beginning at 7:00 p.m.

 **Class 2**